-In 2012, the PIC worked through a master planning process for the redevelopment of Plum Creek and Kirkpatrick Memorial Parks and the development of a new park space in the Sandoz School area.
+In 2012, a master plan for the redevelopment of Plum Creek and Kirkpatrick Memorial Parks and the development of a new park space in the Sandoz School area was completed.
 Additionally, the 2013 Comprehensive Development Plan built upon these efforts and contains park and trails plans that will serve as a tool to develop future improvement priorities.

 Improvements to the park system will require a substantial investment over a long-term period of time.
-In 2014, the City will evaluate and prioritize improvements into a formal capital improvement plan.
+In 2016, the City will evaluate and prioritize improvements into a formal capital improvement plan.
 Moving forward, projects will be implemented as resources allow; funding will be aggressively solicited from a wide range of public and private sources.

-Action Responsible Party Timeframe Cost Develop a park and trail CIP PIC, City, Local Partners Feb-Mar Undetermined Prioritize 2014 work plan PIC, City Mar-May Undetermined Design and implement viable projects City, Local Partners Jun-Dec Undetermined Solicit funding and cooperative City, DAD, Consultant.
-Ongoing Undetermined agreements for priority projects Local Partners Prioritize 2015 work plan PIC, City Sep-Dec Undetermined
+Action Responsible Party Timeframe Cost Develop a park and trail CIP City, Local Partners Jan-Mar Undetermined Prioritize 2016 work plan City Mar-May Undetermined Design and implement viable projects City, Local Partners Jun-Dec Undetermined Solicit funding and cooperative City, DAD, Consultant.
+Ongoing Undetermined agreements for priority projects Local Partners Prioritize 2016 work plan City Sep-Dec Undetermined